This post may contain affiliate links. Please read my disclosure policy for more details.

-Despite being September, the mint leaves are still at their pick, full of flavor and herbal notes.
-And if you’ve got an overgrown mint plant in your garden like me, this mint water recipe is just perfect.
+This September the mint leaves are still at their pick in my garden, full of flavor and herbal notes.
+And if you’ve got an overgrown mint plant like me, this mint water recipe is just perfect.

 To be honest, it’s so easy that it’s hardly a recipe.
 It’s more a great way to turn plenty of mint leaves into a refreshing drink without any sweeteners or coloring.

 It’s also perfect when you have guests over, or to convince your kids to drink more water.

 But the main thing is, mint water tastes amazing, it’s easy to make, economical, and leave you feeling good after drinking a glassful.

 - Lemon (optional)

 - Wash the mint leaves.